Selecting a monitoring system is hard, but there are just four important questions which could simplify this work.

 The answer is the same for monitoring systems in all price ranges—to contact support.
 In principle, free commercial support systems are not very different from the same service in expensive systems.
 The thing is to make sure that your contract guarantees that the service will be available to you 24/7, 365 days a year, otherwise you may find yourself in an awkward position when the monitoring system and your IT infrastructure are down and there is no one to call.

-Any other questions?
+Any other question?
 We will be glad to answer.